College of Education and Human Development

 Renee M. Tobin, Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, Texas A and M University.

-Jason C. Travers, Associate Professor, Department of Teaching and Learning, College of Education and Human Development; PhD, University of Nevada, Las Vegas.
+Jason C. Travers, Professor, Department of Teaching and Learning, College of Education and Human Development; PhD, University of Nevada, Las Vegas.

 Matthew J. Elvis Wagner, Associate Professor, Department of Teaching and Learning, College of Education and Human Development; EdD, Columbia University, Teachers College.